ChristopherMCalabrese/enterprise-security-lab/architexture/vm-inventory.md

 Maintaining an accurate asset inventory is a foundational security practice that supports system administration, vulnerability management, incident response, and change management.

+> [!NOTE]
-**Note:** Hostnames, network topology, and infrastructure details have been sanitized where appropriate.
+> Hostnames, network topology, and infrastructure details have been sanitized where appropriate.
 No production credentials, public IP addresses, or sensitive configuration data are included in this repository.
+>
 ---
 | Hostname | Role              | Purpose                                     | OS                  | Network Zone      | Status     |
 | -------- | ----------------- | ------------------------------------------- | ------------------- | ----------------- | ---------- |